Our belief in environmental responsibility

 In the UK Climate Change Act 2008, the UK commits to reducing its carbon emissions by 80% by 2050, compared to the 1990 baseline, and by signing the Paris Agreement in 2017, the UK has also committed to putting measures in place to limit global warming to under 2°C above pre-industrial times, and ideally under 1.5°C.

 At the Donmar we are committed to contributing to these global ambitions.
-Underpinning all of our creative and organisational ambitions, we will keep sustainability at the heart of our work whilst maintaining the high artistic standards for which we are known.
+Underpinning all of our creative and organisational ambitions, we will keep environmental responsibility at the heart of our work whilst maintaining the high artistic standards for which we are known.

-In recognition of our commitment to developing a more sustainable approach to our work, we have been awarded a five (out of five) star Creative Industry Green certificate by leading arts sustainability consultants Julie’s Bicycle.
+In recognition of our commitment to developing a less environmentally harmful approach to our work, we have been awarded a five (out of five) star Creative Industry Green certificate by leading arts sustainability consultants Julie’s Bicycle.

 Our environmental impacts